Merge branch 'master' into pub.solar

 matrix_nginx_proxy_ssl_protocols: "{{ matrix_nginx_proxy_ssl_presets[matrix_nginx_proxy_ssl_preset]['protocols'] }}"

-# Specifies whether to prefer *the clients choice or the servers choice* when negotiating ciphers.
+# Specifies whether to prefer *the client’s choice or the server’s choice* when negotiating ciphers.

 matrix_nginx_proxy_ssl_prefer_server_ciphers: "{{ matrix_nginx_proxy_ssl_presets[matrix_nginx_proxy_ssl_preset]['prefer_server_ciphers'] }}"